 - To better understand how black holes work, as well as the elements surrounding them, we may need a level of physics to be developed.

-- Light doesn't experience time — it exists outside of time.
+Light exists outside of time.

-NASA astronomer Michelle Thaller is coming back to Big Think to answer YOUR questions!
+NASA astronomer Michelle Thaller will be at Big Think's studio on May 16th to answer YOUR questions!
 Here's all you need to know to submit your science-related inquiries.

-Big Think's amazing audience has responded so well to our videos from NASA astronomer and Assistant Director for Science Communication Michelle Thaller that we couldn't wait to bring her back for more!
+Big Think's amazing audience has responded so well to our videos from NASA astronomer Michelle Thaller that we couldn't wait to bring her back for more!

-And this time, she's ready to tackle any questions you're willing to throw at her, like, "How big is the Universe?", "Am I really made of stars?" or, "How long until Elon Musk starts a colony on Mars?"
+On the morning of May 16, 2019, she's ready to tackle any questions you're willing to throw at her, such as, "How big is the Universe?" or "Am I really made of stardust?" or, "How long until Elon Musk starts a colony on Mars?"